avery-laird/xmonad_tutorial/source/installing_xmonad.rst

 ``sudo apt-get install xmobar``

 Once again, xmonad would still show us a nice black screen.
 Like pretty much anything in xmonad, xmobar requires some hefty configuration to start looking pretty.
 That configuration is supplied by a file in your home directory, ``~/.xmobarrc``.
 You might have to create it, or it may already be there.
-If it's not there, do ``touch ~/.xmobarrc``, and use any text editor you like to make the nessecary changes.
+If it's not there, do ``touch ~/.xmobarrc``, and use any text editor you like to make the necessary changes.
 I prefer vim for small things like this.
 With that done, let's move on to the next section.